 FREQUENTLY ASKED QUESTIONS

-Bookworm is a project to help us through ‘the Great Isolation’ and lockdown during the COVID19 pandemic, whereby we want to produce and publish a book for charity from articles written by our members and associates.
+Bookworm was launched as a project to help us through ‘the Great Isolation’ and lockdown during the COVID19 pandemic, whereby we wanted to produce and publish a book for charity from articles written by our members and associates.

 "Helping us all through the Great Isolation"